Faiyum Oasis: Archaeology

 In the vicinity of the lake are many ruins of ancient villages and cities.
-Mounds north of the city of Faiyum mark the site of Crocodilopolis/Arsinoe.
+The mounds north of the city of Faiyum mark the site of Crocodilopolis/Arsinoe.
 Archaeological remains across the region extend from the prehistoric period to modern times, e.g. the Monastery of the Archangel Gabriel at Naqlun.

 The cult of Sobek

-In antiquity, the Fajyum was a center of the cult of the crocodile god Sobek.
+In antiquity, the Faiyum was a center of the cult of the crocodile god Sobek.
 In many settlements, temples were dedicated to local manifestations of the god and associated divinities.
-The priests of Sobek were key players in social and economic life; for example by organizing religious festivals or by purchasing goods from local producers.
+The priests of Sobek were key players in social and economic life; for example, by organizing religious festivals or by purchasing goods from local producers.
 The development of temples dedicated to the Sobek cult can be studied particularly well in Bakchias, Narmouthis, Soknopaiou Nesos, Tebtunis, and Theadelphia, since many written sources (papyri, ostraka, inscriptions) on the daily life of the priests are available there.

 Egyptian temples have been operating at the edges of the Fayyum at least until the early third century and in some cases in the fourth century.
 The institutionalized Sobek cults existed alongside early Christian communities, which settled in the region from the third century onwards and built their first churches in the Fayyum settlements by the fourth century.